slangenbach/cookiecutter-modern-datascience/README.md

 ```
 ├── artifacts           <- Serialized features and models
-|
+│
+├── data                <- Data used in this project
+│   ├── external        <- All data from external sources
-├── data                <- Original, immutable data dumps from raw/external data sources
+│   ├── raw             <- Original, immutable data dumps from raw/external data sources
-|
+│   ├── interim         <- Cleaned data saved in *parquet* format
+│   ├── processed       <- Preprocessed data used for model building
+│
 ├── docs                <- Github pages website
-|
+│
 ├── flows               <- Data pipelines expressed as Metaflow flows
-|
+│
 ├── notebooks           <- Jupyter/R notebooks
-|
+│
 ├── references          <- Documentation of data sources and all other explanatory materials
-|
+│
 ├── reports             <- Reports generated from analysis done in notebooks
 │   ├── figures         <- Figures used in reports
-|
+│
 ├── .gitignore          <- GitHub's Python/R specific .gitignore customized for tools used in this project
 ├── LICENSE             <- License used for the project
 ├── README.md           <- Top-level README for developers working with this project
-└── environment.yml     <- conda environment file to reproduce the Python enviroment used for this project
+├── environment.yml     <- conda environment file to reproduce the Python enviroment used for this project
+└── renv.lock           <- renv file to reproduce the R enviroment used for this project
 ```

 ## References